Skip to Main Content

 Schools are the central hub of any active community — build them, and the families will come.
 We partner with state agencies and developers to ensure that, as a community progresses, evaluations are in place to determine if a school impact district must be established, and related fees are collected to ensure (1) schools are expanded to meet the community’s need, and/or (2) new schools are built.

-Process and history
+Process and History

 The Hawai‘i State Legislature via Act 245 of 2007 authorized the Board of Education (BOE) to approve school impact districts, in which impact fees may be collected.
 These districts must be areas of high growth that will require new schools, or the expansion of existing schools, to accommodate the increase in new families and school enrollments.
 Commercial projects, industrial projects, senior housing projects, replacement homes or projects to enlarge existing homes are exempt.
 Since the enactment of the law, the BOE has approved four school impact districts: